AmitAmar/CQGraphsViewer/README.md

 # CQGraphsViewer
-Convert CQ outputs to GML format and display some graphs and plots.
+This project converts CQ inputs & outputs to GML format, and displays a visual graph.

+In addition, The program will provide a quantities dependencies graph.

+(Written By Amit Amar 2021)